Azure/azure-policy/built-in-policies/README.md

          - Example:  1.3.2-preview
       - Append "-deprecated" to the version if the policy is in a deprecated state
          - Example:  1.3.2-deprecated

+## Contributing
+Changes can not be made to built-in policies directly in this repo.
+If you find an issue in a built-in policy feel free to open a PR with the proposed fix, [open an issue](https://github.com/Azure/azure-policy/issues/new/choose), or [open a Microsoft Azure support ticket](https://azure.microsoft.com/support/create-ticket/).
+The change will be made out-of-band and will be represented in this repo after the next built-in policy release.